-With a lack of major cities in Northern California, unless you are from here, you've probably only seen it passing by the windows of your car.
+With a lack of major cities in northern California, unless you are from here, you've probably only seen it passing by the windows of your car.
 Well, it's time you stopped and saw what it's all about.
-Castle Crags State Park is an great place to stop for a few nights and get into some of the most rewarding hiking in the state.
+Castle Crags State Park is a great place to stop for a few nights and get into some of the most rewarding hiking in the state.

 There are viewpoints that can be accessed in less than two miles, and some that will take up most of the day.
-The campground will let you spend more of your time exploring, and is open all year, and reservable through the peak season.
-The weather here is outstanding, and is typically dry and warm more than half the year.
-When it's over 100 degrees, the Sacramento River beckons right in the day use area and several lakes are less than an hour away.
+The weather here is outstanding and is typically dry and warm for more than half the year.
+When it's over 100 degrees, the Sacramento River is right near the day-use area and several lakes are less than an hour away.
 The views in every direction are spectacular, so be sure to come with your best camera.

 Nearby Mount Shasta is a lively ski town with shopping, restaurants, and a slew of beer and coffee spots for the young and adventurous crowd.
 Mount Shasta Ski Park is open for downhill mountain biking in the summer and skiers and snowboarders in the winter.

 Heading north from Redding on I-5, the road looks like it's going to disappear.
 The woods are so thick and the foothills so jagged that after the Shasta Lake bridge you half-expect a tunnel instead of the steady climb that ensues.
 As the road heads straight toward towering Mount Shasta, Castle Crags is the massive cluster of jagged rocks to the west.